buildout/buildout/zc.recipe.testrunner/src/zc/recipe/testrunner/README.txt

       '--test-path', '/sample-buildout/demo',
       ])

-We can use the working-directory option to specify an working
+We can use the working-directory option to specify a working
 directory:

     >>> write(sample_buildout, 'buildout.cfg',